emad-elsaid/go-server/README.md

 There are two colors defined so far `DEBUG` and `INFO` these are constants that defines shell escape characters for coloring the following text.

+## Views

+To create views you can use [gomponents](https://github.com/maragudk/gomponents) to avoid writing separate html template files, embed, parse them. instead gomponents allow generating html from Go.

 ## Session

 the code depends on `gorilla/session` . `SESSION` function returns an instance of the current request session.